Lunar craters: Names

 Craters constitute 95% of all named lunar features.
 Usually they are named after deceased scientists and other explorers.
 This tradition comes from Giovanni Battista Riccioli, who started it in 1651.
 Since 1919, assignment of these names is regulated by the International Astronomical Union.

 Small craters of special interest (for example, visited by lunar missions) receive human first names (Robert, José, Louise etc.).
 One of the biggest lunar craters, Apollo, is named after Apollo missions.
 Many smaller craters inside and near it bear the names of deceased American astronauts, and many craters inside and near Mare Moscoviense bear the names of deceased Soviet cosmonauts.
 Besides this, in 1970 twelve craters were named after twelve living astronauts (6 Soviet and 6 American).

 The majority of named lunar craters are satellite craters: their names consist of the name of a nearby named crater and a capital letter (for example, Copernicus A, Copernicus B, Copernicus C and so on).

 Lunar crater chains are usually named after a nearby crater.
 Their Latin names contain the word Catena ("chain").
 For example, Catena Davy is situated near the crater Davy.

-Locations of major craters
+Locations of major near side craters

 The red marker on these images illustrates the location of the named crater feature on the near side of the Moon.